How to Dispose of a Christmas Tree Responsibly

 Garden mulch

 Pine needles are ideal for acid-loving plants such as blueberries.
-If you have a shredder, shred the tree and allow the mulch to decompose before use.
+If you have a shredder, shred the whole tree and let the mulch decompose before use.
 Otherwise, scatter needles around garden beds to help nourish the soil.

 Wooden coasters